 Nursing education is a process whereby the science, art, norms, values, processes, and standards of professional nursing are inculcated in the student.
 Faculty views the teaching-learning process as an interactive and collaborative relationship with students, who are viewed and valued as junior colleagues.
 Faculty is responsible for creating and supporting a positive and inspiring learning environment.
 Students are accountable for and expected to engage in the learning process.
 Faculty believe that a broad, liberal education is the essential foundation upon which the education of a competent and compassionate professional nurse is built, and that a conceptual approach to nursing education is crucial for developing the nursing professional needed for tomorrow’s health care system.

-The Carthage College Nursing Department develops excellent nurses who are Scholars that seek truth and are dedicated to a spirit of inquiry to advance the science of nursing, Leaders who build strength and promote innovative approaches to transform practice, and Clinicians who are grounded in professional values and ethics, and who engage in and inspire service to holistically improve nursing and health care outcomes.
+and Clinicians who have safe and accurate clinical judgment; who are grounded in professional values and ethics, and who engage in and inspire service to holistically and compassionately improve nursing and health care outcomes.

-The Carthage College Nursing Department will be recognized as the baccalaureate nursing program of choice in the state of Wisconsin.
-Faculty and students will strive to improve the health outcomes of the people of Wisconsin and beyond, and to actively promote the development of the science and profession of nursing.
+Carthage College Department of Nursing will be recognized as a premier baccalaureate nursing program.
+Faculty and students will strive to improve the health outcomes of the community and beyond, and to actively promote the development of the science and profession of nursing.

 - Collegiality: We will interact and work collaboratively with everyone with whom we come in contact.